MasonHjgh/Archethough-chat/weekly_progress/week2.md

 ## Plans for the next report:

--To have a proper design documentation of the architecture based on the provided requirements and additional needs
+- To have a proper design documentation of the architecture based on the provided requirements and additional needs.
+- Start development of the Flutter App